 - Exit alarm with specified volume equipped on all doors and windows with direct access to the pool

-- Self-closing, self-latching device on all doors (include gates) with direct access to the pool
+- A self-closing, self-latching device on all doors (include gates) with direct access to the pool

 Also, it’s always a good idea to reduce the dangers of the pool by ensuring every family member has swimming experience.
 Inflatable floating devices and life jackets are good options to help with inexperienced swimmers.
 And regardless of swimming experience, there is no better safeguard against preventing pool-related accidents than to have supervision whenever there is a swimmer, whether young or old.
 Always talk to your kids about pool safety.
 The more information they have, the better equipped they will be in avoiding a pool-related accident.